 For example, Mediterranean tortoises, like Hermann’s and Marginated tortoises, prefer a dry substrate.
 By contrast, Red-footed and Yellow-footed tortoises, native to South America, prefer a more humid environment.

-A découvrir également : What Are the Best Dietary Supplements for Enhancing a Senior Dog’s Cognitive Function?
+A découvrir également : What Are the Best Calming Strategies for a Cat During Fireworks?

 Therefore, the first step to create the perfect outdoor habitat for your tortoise is to research the species of your future pet.
 Knowing your tortoise’s natural habitat will help you replicate it as closely as possible.